JunoLab/uber-juno/setup.md

 #### On Linux

-1. Unzip the downloaded folder into your home directory and place it in your home directory.
+1. Unzip the downloaded folder and place it in your home directory.

 ## Getting Atom